 - Active Directory uses StartTLS on port 389/3268 for encrypting the communication after the connection has been established.

 - LDAPS listens on port 636/3269 and can not be used with STARTTLS.

 - All of your domain controllers must provide the same encryption methods.
-There can not be a primary DC which requires LDAPS and a second without LDAPS.
+There can not be a primary DC which requires LDAPS and a second DC without having LDAPS enabled.

 - If you are receiving the error

 AD: Strong(er) authentication required] [AD error code: 8, you have to use STARTTLS instead of None.

 Instead of installing the Active Directory's x.509 certificate for LDAPS or STARTTLS connections, this option allows NADI to accept any self-signed certificate.

 The LDAP Network Timeout sets the time in seconds after which a connection attempt to the Active Directory is canceled.
 If the timeout has been reached NADI falls back to local WordPress authentication methods.

 The default value for this option is 5 (seconds) which should be more than enough in most cases.